neithernut/dr.w.falls/doc/design/Gameplay.md

 can also use an array with 16 rows and simply use a modulo operation in the mapping.

+Both fields will internally be represented by lists of rows of 8 elements.
+We'll define a generic type encapsulating one row as well as a column index type which will only allow safe values.
+That index type will allow checked increment and decrement.
+It appears natural to implement `std::iter::Step` for such a type, as it would allow the use of ranges.
+However, that trait is marked as experimental at the time of writing and thus we'll refrain from this for now.
+Instead, we'll define a `DoubleEndedIterator` ourselves, although this will possibly based on an `std::ops::Range`.
+Similarly, we'll define a dedicated row index type and associated iterator.

+The use of dedicated types for row and column indices without the possibility of direct conversion will reduce the risk of accidentally confusing those indices.
-In order to keep the implementation of operations on fields intuitive, both the field of settled elements and the field for moving elements will be implemented as an `IndexMut` with an `Output` type representing a row of 8 tiles.
-In the case of the field of moving elements, the trait implementation will contain the offset defining the mapping, allowing the index operation to implement the mapping transparently.
+In order to keep the implementation of operations on fields intuitive, both the field of settled elements and the field for moving elements will be implemented as an `IndexMut` allowing indexing based on a tuple of row and column indices, with an `Output` type representing a tile.
+For more convenience, we'll also define step functions on top of those tuples, which will allow stepping in the four directions more conveniently.

+The field of moving elements will contain the offset defining the mapping, allowing the indexing to implement the mapping transparently.
 Management of the offset will be abstracted behind a member function.

 During a round, the top row will never contain settled elements since this would indicate defeat.
 This would allows us to use an array of only 15 rows rather